RutujaPawale/Bank-Account/README.md

 2.Check if entered amount is greater than balance then display message insufficient balance 3.Else subtract entered amount from current balance 4.Display Updated Balance

+8.Conclusion:
+To Understand the concept of list and function.
+The program successfully handles a series of deposits and withdrawals, accurately computing the net balance while ensuring withdrawals do not result in a negative balance.
+This exercise illustrates the importance of structured programming and error handling in creating robust and reliable applications.